phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 A guide to the [directory structure](https://github.com/CICE-Consortium/CICE/wiki/CICE-Input-Data#directory-structure) of the CICE input data is also available.
 Tar files provided below will automatically unpack with this structure.

-### Downloading from Zenodo.
+### Downloading data from Zenodo
-1. Click on the DOI link from the file availability table.
+1. Click on the DOI link from the [file availability table](https://github.com/CICE-Consortium/CICE/wiki/CICE-Input-Data#file-availability).
 2. Find the file you want to download.
 3. Download the file